tompassarelli/fennec-ui/README.md

 A customized Mozilla Firefox experience designed around minimalism and optimized vertical tab support.
 Achieved through userChrome.css modifications and cohesive extension integrations.

-Inspired by the elegant UX of Zen Browser, GNU/Linux, and Vim.

 ## Features

 🔗 **Enhanced Sideberry Integration** - Urlbar inside the sidebar-box, tracks sidebar width, and expands when focused